auth0/docs/articles/scopes/current/index.md

 ---
-title: Scopes
+title: Permissions
-description: Understand the principle of scopes and explore general examples of their use.
+description: Understand the principle of permissions and explore general examples of their use.
 topics:
   - scopes
   - permissions